HomeBlog Home

 4. Taxes in North Carolina

-The tax system in North Carolina ranks 9th on the 2024 State Income Tax Climate Index, making it one of the best states for taxes.
-North Carolina has a flat individual income tax rate of 4.50%, meaning everyone is taxed equally, no matter how much money is earned throughout the year.
-The corporate income tax rate is 2.5%.
+The tax system in North Carolina ranks 12th on the 2025 State Income Tax Climate Index, making it one of the best states for taxes.
+North Carolina has a flat individual income tax rate of 4.25%, down from 4.5%, affecting all taxable income, including capital gains and most retirement income.

 North Carolina state flag blowing in the wind